AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/create-projects.md

 [Visualizations](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/visualizations/freeform-analysis-visualizations.html) (such as a freeform table, a bar chart, or a line chart) can be used to visually bring data to life.

+>[!TIP]
+>
+>Freeform tables are the most common type of visualization, and are the founcation for interactive data analysis.
+For more details about how to work with Freeform tables in Analysis Workspace, see [Freeform table](/help/analyze/analysis-workspace/visualizations/freeform-table/freeform-table.md).

+To add a visualization:

 1. Select the **[!UICONTROL Visualizations]** icon in the left rail.

    ![](assets/build-visualizations.png)